 Other effects include impaired attention and vision, loss of appetite, high blood pressure and psychosis.
 Further, ketamine may cause severe allergic reactions such as a rash, itching, swelling of the mouth and face, and slurred speech.
 Also, I know there have been cases where prolonged use can causes problems with the bladder.
 When used in high doses and in combination with other drugs.
 Ketamine use may result in suppressed breathing, paralysis, lung and heart failure and sometimes death.
 “The combined effects can leave the user of ketamine vulnerable to particular forms of crime, especially ‘date rape’”.

 Ketamine is used recreationally in order to achieve euphoria, hallucinations and a sensation of feeling disconnected to your mind and body.
 The effects may last up to one hour depending on dose and individual.
 Users are especially at risk of psychological dependency on this drug.
 People using ketamine as a recreational drug often use it in combination with other types of drugs.
 This would the result in addiction and the need for treatment.

 More popular amongst younger people

 Ketamine has become more popular amongst younger people as it is easily accessible and cheaper than most of the other drugs with similar effects.
-There is a misconception that Ketamine does not produce drug dependency.
+There is a misconception it does not produce drug dependency.
 This lures people into a false sense of security.
-Ketamine users are at an even greater risk of dependency and in great danger when using it with depressant drugs such as alcohol.
+Users are at an even greater risk of dependency.
+In great danger when using it with depressant drugs such as alcohol.

 Various addiction centres offer treatment for Ketamine dependency.
 Users who wish to stop using any drugs may also find help through Narcotics Anonymous